Emotional Intelligence

 • It encompasses self-awareness and self-management social awareness, managing relationships.

-• In business settings emotional intelligence improves team effectiveness, customer service and adaptability.
+• In corporate settings emotional intelligence improves team effectiveness, customer service and flexibility.

-• Our company offers services that prioritize emotional intelligence development alongside professional growth.
+• Our company provides services that prioritize the development of emotional intelligence in conjunction with professional development.

 Additional Information